 Some of this fish prefer to live in schools but can be happy alone, for instance – corys.

 They like to swim at the bottom of the aquarium and they also need plenty of hiding place.

 They will scavenge for food and they eat almost anything.

 Many catfish have barbs for defense.

-A balanced Aquarium Catfish diet include
+A well-balanced Aquarium Catfish diet consists of

 Preferences vary by species